CURRENT PROJECTS

 During 2022 volunteer trail crew moved along the trail on a weekly basis clearing invasive vegetation.
 The bulk of the work focused on non-native privet shrub and stilt grass.
 Through this process the trail has slowly transformed from a dark corridor of tangles and thickets to a light filled meander of biodiversity.

-The Westside Trail (named Intermediate Trail on map below) started as an idea in 2019 as a way to connect existing trails and provide access to west side of property.
+The Bottomland Trail (named Intermediate Trail on map below) started as an idea in 2019 as a way to connect existing trails and provide access to west side of property.
 This 1 mile trail with a 6 ft Corridor and 4 ft surfaced trail bed is about access.
 Fitness, family friendly, wildlife observation, conservation activities and tree identification have guided the design process.
 Short boardwalks designed by Native Habitats and built to the highest standard allow for great views over drainage areas.
 It’s srtidfing to look at this map and know that “future” and “proposed” have become “current” and “almost complete”.

 Trail Plan by landscape architects, Native Habitats Inc.